Leading aircraftman: Australia

 Leading aircraftman is a rank in the Royal Australian Air Force (which uses a single chevron rather than a propeller device) where it is the senior aircraftman rank.

 Canada

 It was a rank until 1968 in the Royal Canadian Air Force being replaced by the army rank of private after unification, which then in 2015 was replaced by aviator (basic).

 New Zealand

 In the Royal New Zealand Air Force, the rank is awarded after three years of service or completion of a senior trade course, whichever comes first.
+The rank was renamed Leading Aviator Classification (LAC) in April 2026.

 Leading air cadet (LAC) in the New Zealand Air Training Corps also uses the propeller badge.
 It is not technically a rank (although many units regard it as a very junior NCO rank), and may be awarded to cadets who have attended a minimum of thirty parades, or completed one year in a unit.
 The rank is generally awarded to those cadets who show obvious leadership skill.